Article last updated: March 27, 2019

 In addition, in the event that the decedent’s estate is sufficiently large to be subjected to United States estate taxes, with the proper drafting of the marital portion trust, the portion of the decedent’s assets utilized to fulfill the marital portion obligation can be freed from estate taxes at the time of the death of the first spouse.
 However, it would be subjected to estate taxes at the death of the surviving spouse.
-However, since the marital portion is only available in favor of the spouse who dies poor, the likelihood is that the survivor’s estate would be subject to no taxes; but, if any, at a much lower tax rate than the rate that would be imposed upon the estate of the first spouse to die, namely the richer spouse.
+Nevertheless, since the marital portion is only available in favor of the spouse who dies poor, the likelihood is that the survivor’s estate would be subject to no taxes; but, if any, at a much lower amount than would be imposed upon the estate of the first spouse to die, namely the richer spouse.

 2. Matrimonial Agreement

 Prior to matrimony, spouses may execute a matrimonial agreement that excludes the legal regime of community property.
+La.
+Civil Code article 2329.
 This vehicle is used frequently for second marriages, particularly when one or both of the spouses have children by prior marriage.
 In addition to being able to exclude the legal regime of community property by contract prior to marriage, such objective can also be reached after matrimony.
+La.
+Civil Code article 2329.
 However, except in the case of married couples residing in the state for less than a year, it is necessary to obtain a court order declaring that abolition of the community property regime serves the interests of both spouses and that both spouses understand the governing principles and rules of not being subjected to the laws of community property.
 La.
 Civil Code article 2329.

-It is unusual for a couple, after being married for many years, to become separate in property and abolish the community property regime except in the event that there is a concern about creditors.
-For example, if one of the spouses works in a high risk profession such as law, where they could be cast in judgment for a substantial sum, it may make sense to become separate in property and thereby insulate at least half of the family’s assets from the lawyer’s creditors.
-However, this is an issue really not to be addressed in this paper since it pertains more to protecting a family from creditors and not to the rights of a surviving spouse.
+It is unusual for a couple, after being married for many years, to become separate in property and abolish the community property regime except if there is a concern about creditors.
+For example, if one of the spouses works in a high risk profession such as law or medicine, where they could be cast in judgment for a substantial sum, it may make sense to become separate in property and thereby insulate at least half of the family’s assets from the lawyer or doctor’s creditors.

 3. Retirement Plans and IRA’s